Asymptotics of the ground state energy of heavy molecules and related topics. II: Zone X : Semiclassical -term

-\begin{remark} \begin{enumerate}[label=(\roman*), fullwidth] \item However we need to get rid off these perturbations for $\theta \le \mu \hbar^{1-\delta}$ only.
-Really, for $\theta \ge \mu \hbar^{1-\delta}$ we need canonical form \emph{only\/} to study propagation and calculations could be performed without it.
-But then getting rid off perturbation is trivial provided perturbation does not exceed $C\mu \hbar^{1+\delta}$ which is the case if
+\begin{remark} \begin{enumerate}[label=(\roman*), wide, labelindent=0pt] \item However we need to get rid off these perturbations for $\theta \le \mu h ^{1-\delta}$ only.
+Indeed, for $\theta \ge \mu h ^{1-\delta}$ we need canonical form \emph{only\/} to study propagation and calculations could be performed without it.
+But then getting rid off the perturbation is trivial provided this perturbation does not exceed $C\mu h ^{1+\delta}$ which is the case if